CareEvolution/objective-c-style-guide/README.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
 This does not apply to those comments used to generate documentation.

+In general comments are more permissable in obj-c than they are in C#.

 ## init and dealloc